 SMB security enhancements

-This article explains the SMB security enhancements in Windows Server.
+This article explains the SMB security enhancements in Windows Server and Windows.

 SMB Encryption provides SMB data end-to-end encryption and protects data from eavesdropping occurrences on untrusted networks.
 You can deploy SMB Encryption with minimal effort, but it might require other costs for specialized hardware or software.
 It has no requirements for Internet Protocol security (IPsec) or WAN accelerators.
-SMB Encryption can be configured on a per share basis or for the entire file server.
-You can also enable it for various scenarios where data traverses untrusted networks.
+SMB Encryption can be configured on a per share basis, for the entire file server, or when mapping drives.

 SMB Encryption does not cover security at rest, which is typically handled by BitLocker Drive Encryption.